At a Glance

 Global Server Coverage

-With 5,400+ servers stationed in nearly 60 countries, NordVPN provides top-notch global server coverage.
+With 5,600+ servers stationed in 60+ countries, NordVPN provides top-notch global server coverage.

 Privacy and Security

-NordVPN follows a strict “no logs” policy when it comes to recording the online antics of their customers.
+NordVPN follows a strict “no logs” policy when it comes to recording the online antics of its customers.

 Privacy-sensitive users can protect their payment information thanks to the provider’s willingness to accept Bitcoin in return for their services.